 Next, we will have private access inside the Great Pyramid of Khufu, the only one of the seven wonders of the ancient world that is still standing today

-After breakfast, we will start sightseeing of the west bank of Luxor.
-Our tour will start with a motor boat ride across the Nile to see the highlight of Luxor – the Valley of the Kings.
+After breakfast, we will start sightseeing on the west bank of Luxor.
+Our tour will start with a motorboat ride across the Nile to see the highlight of Luxor – the Valley of the Kings.

 When we return to the ship the rest of the afternoon will be free for leisure.
 Our guests can enjoy the sundeck and the stunning views of the Nile landscape while sailing to Edfu.

-After returning to the ship and having lunch, we will relax while cruising the Nile by a motor boat to the Nubian village.
+After returning to the ship and having lunch, we will relax while cruising the Nile by a motorboat to the Nubian village.
 Small boats will take us through the narrow passages of the Nile.
-Before we arrive to meet the local Nubians to visit their houses and experience their way of living, we will admire the beauty of Egyptian nature and stunning views on the Nile.
+Before we arrive to meet the local Nubians to visit their houses and experience their way of living, we will admire the beauty of Egyptian nature and stunning views of the Nile.